How to Shift to Empowering Accountability

 So how do you create Empowering Accountability?

 1) First, instill a new definition for accountability.
 Let your team know that when you are talking about accountability, you're talking about how each team member (including yourself) can be more “count-on-able.”
 This definition leverages people's personal pride and desire to be perceived as someone other people can count on.
-And then have a dialogue where people share what they can be counted on for.
-And if you have psychological safety where vulnerability and transparency is encouraged, also share what each of you can't be counted on for.

 3) Third, accountability is to witness when someone is struggling.
 When you see someone is struggling, you’ve likely been asked to “hold them accountable.”
 But what does that even mean?
 Hold them in check?
-Hold one’s feet to the fire?
-Consider instead, supporting, coaching and guiding them to success.
+Hold their feet to the fire?
+Consider instead, supporting, coaching, and guiding them to success.

 To a point.
 (You knew that was coming, didn’t you?)
 If someone repeatedly isn’t pulling their weight or isn’t being kind and there’s no consequence, things get wonky fast.
 When you say nothing, you give unsaid permission to perpetuate low performance or bad behaviors.
-Subpar behavior or performance becomes normal, accepted.
+Subpar behavior or performance becomes normal and accepted.
 A new, low standard is set.
 Identity is questioned and pride is lost.
 Mediocrity sets in.
 Caring slips.
 This is why Close the Gap conversations are SO important.

 4) Fourth, accountability is to also witness when someone is being successful.
 When you see success, follow up with heartfelt acknowledgement.
+You get what you celebrate.

 5) Lastly, and most importantly, please know, as the leader, you are accountable for accountability.
 As the leader you set the bar.
 You determine what is acceptable.
 This is another one of those moments where your team is a reflection of you.
-Take some time for self-reflection and contemplation and see where there may be a gap in your own leadership.
+Take some time for self-reflection and contemplation, and see where there may be a gap in your own leadership.
 What is your relationship to accountability, and to holding others accountable?

 "It may be hard for an egg to turn into a bird: it would be a jolly sight harder for a bird to learn to fly while remaining an egg.
 We are like eggs at present.
 And you cannot go on indefinitely being just an ordinary, decent egg.
 We must be hatched or go bad."
 C.S.
 Lewis

 Accountability should never be used to shame or manipulate your team into doing the work.
-Empowering accountability is an avenue to support your team in hatching and eventually soaring - into becoming the best version of themselves, at work.
+Empowering accountability is an avenue to support your team in hatching and eventually soaring—into becoming the best version of themselves, at work.

 Want to learn how to support and guide a team member in closing a character or competency gap?
+Check out our Close the Gap Accountability Framework downloadable digital tool today.

 Close the Gap Accountability Framework